kablamo/iijo.org/README.md

 review Chinese flashcards.
 The 2 stand out features of this site are the fact it uses [spaced repetition](http://en.wikipedia.org/wiki/Spaced_repetition) and the ability to create flashcards from a dictionary of words.
-I'm not sure if these are still rare features but when I started on this project they were.
+I'm not sure if these are still rare features but when I started on this project in 2008 they were.

-People often tell me its not using spaced repititon because the UI is not what they are used to from Anki, but it if you check the source code you will see that it is.
+People sometimes tell me its not using spaced repititon because the UI is not what they are used to from Anki, but it if you check the source code you will see that it is.
 I feel this UI is simpler and easier to use.